Daniel Nyqvist Group

 Daniel Nyqvist's profile page.

-Our research is focused on elucidating the role of endothelial Wnt/β-catenin signaling in vascular growth and.
-We have previously found that endothelial Wnt/β-catenin is an important player during embryonic vascular development by modulating vessel remodeling and up-regulating Dll4/Notch signaling.
+Our research is focused on elucidating the role of endothelial Wnt/β-catenin signaling in vessel growth and barrier function.
+We have previously found that endothelial Wnt/β-catenin is an important player during embryonic vascular development by modulating vascular remodeling and up-regulating Dll4/Notch signaling.
 We are now investigating the role of endothelial Wnt/β-catenin signaling during post-natal vascular developmental and tumor angiogenesis.

 VEGF-B signaling in pancreatic β-cell lipid uptake and physiology

 The vascular endothelial growth factor (VEGF)-B was recently discovered to control the transport of fatty acids over the endothelium.
 Paracrine VEGF-B signaling regulates the expression of fatty acid transporters (FATPs) on endothelial cells and thereby trans-endothelial lipid transport.
-VEGF-B deficient mice have reduced expression of endothelial FATPs and reduced peripheral lipid uptake (Hagberg et al., Nature 2010).
+VEGF-B deficient mice have reduced expression of endothelial FATPs and reduced peripheral lipid uptake.
 We have recently found that blocking VEGF-B signaling in models of type 2 diabetes dramatically reduces lipid uptake to peripheral tissues, improves insulin resistance and glucose tolerance, and protects against development of type 2 diabetes.
 Interestingly, also pancreatic morphology and triglyceride content were significantly improved after targeting the VEGF-B pathway.

 Extensive research has identified increased and dysregulated lipid handling as an early hallmark of β-cell dysfunction and failure during development of type 2 diabetes.
-Our goal with this project is to elucidate the role of paracrine VEGF-B signaling for pancreatic islets and β-cells lipid handling in normal and type 2 diabetic conditions.
+Our goal with this project is to elucidate the role of paracrine VEGF-B signaling for pancreatic islet and β-cell lipid handling in normal and type 2 diabetic conditions.

 Dynamic imaging of angiogenesis and tumor angiogenesis

-Vessel growth and function (e.g. transport and permeabilization) are highly dynamic processes.
-To provide a better understanding of these processes and their underlying mechanisms we are currently developing methods for live cell and in vivo confocal imaging.
+Blood vessel growth and barrier function are highly dynamic processes.
+To provide a better understanding of these processes and their underlying mechanisms we are currently developing methods for live cell and intravital confocal imaging.
 We have previously established a novel model for in vivo imaging of pancreatic islets transplanted to the anterior chamber of the eye (AC).
 This model facilitates noninvasive and repetitive high-resolution imaging of tissue implanted in the AC using the cornea as a natural body window.
 We are currently adapting this model to facilitate high-resolution imaging of angiogenesis and tumor angiogenesis in 4 dimensions (4D).
 To aid the visualization of different cell types and signaling process we take advantages of a variety of fluorescent reporters models.

 - Swedish Society for Medical Research (SSMF)